Helping local organizations recognize good watershed stewards

 Hidden Habitat native plant nursery carries an wide selection of native plants and provides great advice for customers who are unsure of what plants will thrive on their property.
 Hidden Habitat gift cards can be used to order plants online or in person at the nursery located on Southwood Road in Kilworthy. https://hiddenhabitat.square.site/.

 Doug Cross sat on the Muskoka Watershed Council from 2004 to 2008 as a representative for the Bracebridge Community.
 During his time on MWC, he used his extensive background and expertise in media communications to help get MWC’s messages out to the community.
 As Chair of MWC’s Communications Committee, he spearheaded the development of the Best Practices Program and secured a number of PSAs on local radio stations in support of the program.

 Even after stepping down from MWC in 2008, Doug was a frequent visitor to the MWC office and attended many MWC events.
 He was a great advocate for MWC in the community and he continued his support with a generous donation to MWC upon his passing on January 25, 2020 at the age of 76.
 MWC is proud to name the Stewardship Recognition Program after Doug Cross as a way to encourage members of our communities to keep our watersheds beautiful.

 Register for a Recognition Package

-The registration period for 2022 is closed.
-Registration for 2023 with open January 1 and close January 31.
+The registration period for 2023 is open from January 1 to January 31.